sswietoniowski/learning-aspnetcore-react-frontend-react-app/README.md

 # Learning ASP.NET Core and React

+This code is a bit outdated and as such should not be used.

 This repository contains only frontend code (that is React App).

 Based on this book [ASP.NET Core 5 and React - Second Edition](https://learning.oreilly.com/library/view/asp-net-core-5/9781800206168/).